 With Kanban boards, you can connect multiple projects and teams in a single system.
 Managing projects and initiatives from the same hub provides immediate transparency over the alignment between projects and strategic goals and offers a direct overview of the projects’ progress.

 Example 2.
 Connect Planning with Execution in a Single Place

 Digital Kanban boards from some software solutions allow you to connect your planning with execution by mapping your strategic objectives, projects, and deliverables in a single place.
 You can use timelines to track the real-time status update of each item’s progress and eliminate the need for manual status reporting.

 Example 3.
 Reporting on Project Portfolio Management Level

 With the right Kanban solution, you can also use board analytics to provide an in-depth understanding of key processes and performance metrics.
-This enables portfolio managers to monitor projects’ progress across teams and departments.
+This enables Agile portfolio managers to monitor projects’ progress across teams and departments.
 It also allows them to understand how much work a team is able to deliver and make data-based forecasts about project delivery.